lloydeverett/crud-in-a-box/README.md

 Some people suggest you should ship your own auth, but I'm not sure I agree.
 There are many, many ways to accidentally mess up security and at some point you'll probably want SSO or 2FA anyway.

 [Firebase Auth](https://firebase.google.com/docs/auth) is free and it seems like a great option though relying on a third party does make me a bit uncomfortable.
 [Keycloak](https://www.keycloak.org/) is a self-hosted and well supported but allegedly quite difficult to set up.
-I think I'll also have to take a look at what's available from the Rails ecosystem in terms of self-hosting.
+I think I'll also have to take a look at what's available from the Rails ecosystem in terms of self-hosted auth.

+## Tools for an online SaaS business

+### Payments

+[Stripe](https://stripe.com/) seems like the go-to for this.
+They've been making it a bit easier to accept payments without making your own customer billing portal: see [Stripe Billing Customer Portal](https://stripe.com/blog/billing-customer-portal) and [Stripe Checkout](https://stripe.com/en-gb-us/payments/checkout).

+### Email

+Do not try to manage sender reputation yourself and separate transactional email from marketing email.
+[Postmark](https://postmarkapp.com/) is great for the former and [Mailgun](https://www.mailgun.com/) seems to do both.

+### Sites

+I'm quite fond of [Umso](https://www.umso.com/) for landing pages and [Hugo](https://gohugo.io/) for other static sites.
+[Vanta.js](https://www.vantajs.com/) has cute header animations.
+Beyond that, I'll have to do a bit more research in this area.